DANS-KNAW/dans-frontend-framework/packages/layout/README.md

         en: '',
         nl: '',
       },
+      // an array of links that appear below the header
       links: [{
-        name: '' // or language object,
+        name: '', // or language object
-        link: '' // a URL,
+        link: '', // a URL
         icon: '' // optionally a material icon identifier, can be 'twitter', 'youtube', 'email' for now }];
-      freetext: 'some text' // instead of a link, display some text.
-Can be a string or language object }
+      // instead of a link, display some text
+      freetext: 'some text' // Can be a string or language object }

+### i18n
+Exposes the Layout components language config.
+Use this in the main apps language config.

+    import { i18n as i18nLayout } from '@dans-framework/layout'